jjspill/traintimesnyc/README.md

 ### Technologies

-- **Next.js and React.js** for frontend logic, routing and hosting.
+- **Next.js and React.js** for frontend logic, routing and hosting
-- **Neon Free-Tier Serverless Database** for real-time data storage and retrieval.
+- **Neon Free-Tier Serverless Database** for real-time data storage and retrieval

 ## File Structure